 Potential effects to historic resources can include both direct physical effects and indirect contextual effects.
 Potential effects to archaeological resources would occur during excavation and below-grade construction activities.
 These effects would occur within the area where construction and excavation for the Proposed Action would occur.
-In order to identify historic properties and assess the potential effects of the proposed project, a study area or Area of Potential Effect (APE) was defined and an inventory of historic and architectural resources located in the APE was compiled in consultation with the New York State Historic Preservation Officer (SHPO).
+In order to identify historic properties and assess the potential effects of the proposed project, a study area or Area of Potential Effect (APE) was defined and an inventory of historic and architectural resources located in the APE was compiled.